petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/developer-guide/document-api-basics.md

 # Document API Basics

 Liferay's headless delivery application provides REST services for [Documents and Media](../../documents-and-media.md) that add documents and folders, list their information, modify them, delete them, and more.
-This guide demonstrates how to call those services using cURL commands and Java classes.
+You can call those services using cURL commands and Java classes.

 Start with uploading documents using an example cURL command and Java class.